 Are Scleral Lenses Better Than Gas Permeable Lenses?

 Some patients with misshapen corneas find that scleral lenses give them clear vision for longer periods of time.
 This happens because of their ability to cover a larger area of the eye without touching the cornea directly.
 In fact, a recent study from the London South Bank University confirmed that scleral lenses were particularly effective in treating eye diseases due to irregularly shaped corneas.

 How Much Do Gas Permeable Contacts Cost?

 The cost of gas permeable lenses depends on each patient’s condition and prescription needs.
 For example, if your eye doctor recommends disposable bifocal contact lenses, an estimated per-box cost for these lenses is $50 to $70 (similar to the cost of disposable toric contacts).
 GP lenses usually average around $200 a pair.

 Scleral lenses are custom-made for each patient.
 This is because every patient’s cornea has a unique shape, so each scleral lens must fit the eye exactly.
 Because of this personalized fit, the cost of scleral lenses is usually higher than standard contact lenses, which are mass produced.
 However, sclerals last up to 3 years, so they’re more cost-effective in the long term.

 If you have a corneal disease, your insurance coverage may pay for scleral lenses.
-For specific insurance questions, contact Silicon Valley Eye Physicians Scleral Lens and Keratoconus Center.
+For specific insurance questions, contact The Silicon Valley Eye Physicians Scleral Lens and Keratoconus Center.